-The Ossuary will open for the summer season on May 1st 2019.
+The Ossuary is open for the summer season.
 Visiting hours are 11am-1pm and 2-4pm on Monday to Saturday and 2-4pm on Sundays.
 Occasionally special arrangements to visit may be possible for groups or researchers able to commit to a timed visit.
 To enquire further please telephone Mr Hughes on 01303 264470.

 St Leonard’s Church has the largest and best-preserved collection of ancient human skulls and bones in Britain.
 The collection consists of shelves in four arched bays that contain 1,022 skulls in total, and a single stack of bones and skulls measuring 7.5m in length, 1.8m in width and just over 1.8m in height.
 The stack of bones was reassembled on its brick base in 1910.